Rider Rock makes groundbreaking move

 “From the point that we moved graduation off campus, the idea was to build it back into some kind of tradition,” said Aromando, who began advocating for the rock’s move in 2021.
 “We wanted to try and tie the message of the rock into that experience a student has from their very first moment on campus.”

 With the stone’s new home behind P.J.
-Ciambelli Hall, where campus tours began, it will be the first stop for prospective students, who will touch the granite slab, and in theory, begin to develop a bond with Rider.
+Ciambelli Hall, where campus tours begin, it will be the first stop for prospective students, who will touch the granite slab, and in theory, begin to develop a bond with Rider.

 Dell’Omo said, “It was a pretty location and I understand why it was put there, but … in the past, [prospective students] didn’t really have that connection, even though it was relatively close.
 This makes it very, very upfront and more personal and more intimate.”